lorcan2440/PMD2-Sky-Wonder-Mail-S-Generator/python/readme.md

 ### Notes:

-- This Python generator may give different codes to the html/js version.
+- This Python generator may give different codes to the html/js version, even when using a fixed seed.
 I haven't figured out why, but the passwords still work.